sailoog/openplotter/README.md

 * Do It Yourself
 * Open-source and low-cost
-* Run on x86 laptops and on low-consumption ARM boards (Raspberry Pi, Banana Pi, BeagleBone, Cubieboard...)
+* Run on x86 laptops and on low-consumption ARM boards (Raspberry Pi, BeagleBone Black, Odroid C1...)

 Features
 ------------